odea-project/qAlgorithms/report/discussion_tests.md

 interval for denoting outliers would be applcable to this use case, and it is worth considering as the least sensitive stability measure for a running system.

+Similar effects can be observed when viewing the differences between the total number of centroids per measurement.
+To display both graphs together, they were normalised so that their greatest point was 1.
+The number of recorded spectra is inconsistent between measurements, usually deviating by around four.
+Whether this had an influence on the displayed results was tested by calculating the differences between all points before and after normalising them to the number of recorded spectra.
+Both series were normalised to their maximum value afterwards.
+The greatest absolute difference between the two series was 1.1 10e-16.
+This is within the floating point error, and both results can be considered identical.
+The most visible difference to the DQSC variation is that here, blanks do appear as a visible decrease.

+The combined view shows a change in both parameters if the series changes, both being largely constant within the group of known good measurements.
+An increase in DQSC does not necessarily coincide with an increase in the centroid count.
+Within a series, some cases exist where only one of the two experiences a major shift.
+Neither of the two has a consistently higher noise level.

+For an eventual user-facing implementation, blanks could be removed when displaying the differences in count.

+## Consistency of the Binning algorithm

+The consistency of binning should be evaluated without taking the consistency assessment during centroiding into account.
+This has the advantage that it can still be used if the centroiding was performed using another algorithm, while also not amplifying potential distortions introduced in the previous step.

 [@todo] DQSB, DQSF